bernardaspoljaric/bernardaspoljaric.github.io/index.md

 <br>
 <b> Unity education at PISMO Novska</b>
 <br>
-<b>Project description: Design and development of well-know mobile game Tic-Tac-Toe for pracitice</b>
+<b>Project description:</b> Design and development of well-know mobile game Tic-Tac-Toe for pracitice.
 <br>
 <b>Gameplay:</b> Challenge your friend in the famous Tic-Tac-Toe game, create a series of your three characters and win.
 <br>